Grinding wheels are a crucial tool for metalworking, as they help to shape and finish metal elements.

 1. Material

-Different substances have different hardness and properties, so that you want to select a grinding wheel that is specifically designed for that fabric.
+Different substances have different hardness and properties.
+So, you want to select a grinding wheel that is specifically designed for that fabric.

 For instance, a wheel designed for grinding steel won’t be appropriate for grinding aluminum.